Arts Administration Curriculum

 Prerequisite: AADM 393.

-A continuation of AADM 393, this practical course will concentrate on audience and fund development.
+A continuation of AADM 493, this practical course will concentrate on audience and fund development.
 Extensive work will be conducted in grant research and writing and donor development.
-This meets the second half of the capstone requirements for Arts Administration Majors.
+This meets the second half of the capstone requirements for arts administration majors.

 Introduces the student to the role of accounting in a global society.
 Principles and concepts of financial accounting.
 Analysis of accounting statements.
 Accounting cycles and procedures: receivables, inventories and fixed assets.